Sparse Checkpointing for Fast and Reliable MoE Training: Abstract

 As large language models scale, training them requires thousands of GPUs over extended durations—making frequent failures an inevitable reality.
 While checkpointing remains the primary fault-tolerance mechanism, existing methods fall short when applied to Mixture-of-Experts (MoE) models.
 Due to their substantially larger training state, MoE models exacerbate checkpointing overheads, often causing costly stalls or prolonged recovery that severely degrade training efficiency.

-We present MoEtion, a distributed, in-memory checkpointing system tailored for MoE models.
-MoEtion is built on three key ideas: (1) \emph{sparse checkpointing}, which incrementally snapshots subsets of experts across iterations to reduce overhead; (2) a \emph{sparse-to-dense checkpoint conversion} mechanism that incrementally reconstructs consistent dense checkpoints from sparse snapshots; and (3) \emph{upstream logging} of activations and gradients at pipeline-stage boundaries, enabling localized recovery without re-executing unaffected workers.
-Evaluations across diverse MoE models with up to 64 experts show that MoEtion reduces checkpointing overhead by up to \(4\times\) and recovery overhead by up to \(31\times\) compared to state-of-the-art approaches, sustaining consistently high Effective Training Time Ratios (ETTR) of up to $\ge 0.94$ even under frequent failures (MTBF as low as 10 minutes) and delivering up to $8\times$ overall training speedup, all without compromising synchronous training semantics.
-Overall, MoEtion offers a robust and scalable fault-tolerance solution for the next generation of sparsely activated models.
+We present MoEvement, a distributed, in-memory checkpointing system tailored for MoE models.
+MoEvement is built on three key ideas: (1) \emph{sparse checkpointing}, which incrementally snapshots subsets of experts across iterations to reduce overhead; (2) a \emph{sparse-to-dense checkpoint conversion} mechanism that incrementally reconstructs consistent dense checkpoints from sparse snapshots; and (3) \emph{upstream logging} of activations and gradients at pipeline-stage boundaries, enabling localized recovery without re-executing unaffected workers.
+Evaluations across diverse MoE models with up to 64 experts show that MoEvement reduces checkpointing overhead by up to \(4\times\) and recovery overhead by up to \(31\times\) compared to state-of-the-art approaches, sustaining ETTR $\ge 0.94$ even under frequent failures (MTBF as low as 10 minutes) and delivering up to $8\times$ overall training speedup, all without compromising synchronous training semantics.
+Overall, MoEvement offers a robust and scalable fault-tolerance solution for the next generation of sparsely activated models.